Impressive 5 Things Japanese Minimalists Can Teach The World

 Japanese Minimalist.
 EVERY nation has something they do exceptionally well.
-The Swiss have their chocolate, the Dutch their legalized marijuana, and Germany their amazing cars and wonderful sense of humor (OK maybe not the last).
+The Swiss have their chocolate, the Dutch their legalized marijuana, and Germany their amazing cars and a wonderful sense of humor (OK maybe not the last).
 And Zen-loving Japan?
 Stress-free simplicity.

 When you consider that Japanese Minimalist squeezes five times our population into a country one-twentieth of our size, there is not an extra inch of space for junk.
 No surprise that their hottest export right now is de-cluttering expert Marie Kondo, who can fold a T-shirt like nobody’s business.